Einar Modig: Career

 Modig served as attaché in Kristiania in 1907 and in Antwerp and Berlin in 1908.
 He was back in Sweden serving as a second secretary at the Foreign Ministry in 1910.
 He was acting secretary in the National Board of Trade from 1911 to 1914.
 He was secretary in the trade council in 1912 and secretary in the National Board of Trade from 1913 to 1914 and secretary of the board of directors of the 1915 exhibition in San Francisco from 1913 to 1915.

 He was extra rapporteur in the Ministry of Finance from 1914 to 1915 and a member of the State Trade Commission in 1915 as well as vice CEO of Sydsvenska kreditaktiebolaget in 1916 and vice CEO and board member of the Nordiska Kompaniet from 1916 to 1922.
 Modig was then chairman of the Service Commission of the Swedish Customs Service from 1922 to 1924 and had assignments in Europe and United States for Grängesbergsbolaget from 1925 to 1926.
 He was Sweden's representative at the diplomatic conference on the suspension of import and export bans in Geneva from 1927 to 1928 and chairman of the board of the merchant navy pension institution (Handelsflottans pensionsanstalt).
 Modig was also chairman of the Baltic freight transport conference in Stockholm in 1929.
-Modig was State Secretary and Director-General for Administrative Affairs in the Ministry of Trade from 1926 to 1930.
+Modig was State Secretary and Director-General for Administrative Affairs in the Ministry of Commerce and Industry from 1926 to 1930.
 He was then envoy in Lima from 1931 to 1934 and at the same time non-resident envoy in La Paz, Quito, Bogotá and Caracas.

 Modig was envoy in Buenos Aires and at the same time non-resident envoy in Santiago, Montevideo and Asunción from 1934 to 1939 and was he chairman of the 1939 Trade Commission from 1939 to 1941 and in the Swedish delegation in trade negotiations with Italy in 1940.
 He was then envoy in Ankara and non-resident envoy Athens from 1939 to 1945 but he didn't take office until 1941.
 Modig was envoy in Brussels from 1945 to 1948 and as non-resident envoy in Luxembourg City from 1946 to 1948 and then served at the Foreign Ministry in Stockholm.
 He was chairman of the delegation in trade negotiations with the Soviet Union with several countries from 1948, chairman and head of the Foreign Capital Control Office (Flyktkapitalbyrån) from 1945 to 1946 and chairman of the committee of the Chicago Fair in 1949.
 Modig was a board member of the Jungnerbolagen from 1948, chairman there in 1952 and was chairman of the Exports Association (Exportföringen) study delegation in Africa from 1952 to 1953 and in Colombia in 1954.